vidarh/writing-a-compiler-in-ruby/README.md

    full code generation step. (~70k lines; mostly the runtime) with my latest changes (not all of which have been pushed to Github yet, as I'm still trying to ensure the changes are minimized to just what is required).
-There are some discrepancies in output that looks likely to be caused by 2-3 different minor bugs.
-There's also likely at least one stack-busting bug left that causes occasional crashes during code generation.
+There are some discrepancies in output that looks likely to be caused by 1-2 different minor bugs.
 There are likely to be more code-generation bugs lurking that will show up when trying to compile larger code.
  * This includes a number of ugly workarounds for compiler bugs that have not been nailed down yet.
 I'm trying to ensure sites of known workarounds for bugs in the compiler are marked with `@bug`.